yueyangh/CSCI596FinalProject/matrix/README.md

 ### 1.2 Implementation Overview

-Implementing Parallel Computing with ++ MPI Programming.
+Implementing Parallel Computing with C++ MPI Programming.
 Individual processes execute in an arbitrary time order and are not dependent on each other.
 Distributed storage of data with independent backups.
 Processes communicate with each other through multiple communication schemes.

 1. Divide A and C into np chunks by rows.
 2. The process reads the corresponding chunks of A and matrix B according to the process number.